-We are seeking three Co-opted Governors to join the Governing Body of Hook Junior School and are particularly interested in applications from individuals with experience of financial management, procurement, facilities management and special educational needs - although anyone interested in a role is encouraged to contact us and find out more
+We are seeking a Parent Governor to join the Governing Body of Hook Junior School and are particularly interested in applications from individuals with experience of financial management, procurement, facilities management and special educational needs - although anyone interested in a role is encouraged to contact us and find out more

 Why become a Governor?

 Hook Junior School has a fantastic ethos and a dedicated staff with ambition to achieve high academic, social and personal standards for all pupils.
 Old or young, employed or retired, we are looking for people who have the skills, time and commitment to help drive school improvement and the passion and ambition to help us achieve the best possible education and outcomes for our children.
 The ideal for us is to bring together a good mix of people from the local community, who can bring different viewpoints, experience, skills and fresh ideas with them.

 If you volunteer to become a School Governor then you’ll join a team whose duties include: